pnappa/social-minefield/blog.md

 Probably the least sexy of all front-end exploits, clickjacking is a kind of software vulnerability which lets attackers embed a copy of a site on their own site, and where specially placed clicks from the end user will activate unintended functionality (such as liking a Facebook page, or even purchasing an item online).

-Most established sites of consequence have it patched, but every so often, a new web-app will forget to close the hole, and be affected by it for a short (but long enough to be exploited) time, and be granted to the security wall of shame.
-They then apply the relevant fix, and go on their merry-way, likely to never run into the problem ever again.

 How it works is simple:

 (TODO: Diagram with a "hot goths in your area!" button over top a "+cool!" button).

-It's not just limited to one click, you can cleverly design your UI to trick people to make
+It's not just limited to one click, you can cleverly design your UI to trick people to make multiple.

-## Why do I care?
+(TODO: an animation showing maybe an OSU game?? and a user clicking multiple things to buy something online)

+Most established sites of consequence have it patched, but every so often, a new web-app will forget to close the hole, and be affected by it for a short (but long enough to be exploited) time, and be granted to the security hall of shame.
+They then apply the relevant fix, and go on their merry-way, likely to never run into the problem ever again.

-## How's the game work?
+## How does the website work?

-## Fun things along the way
+Very similar to the above example.
+First, we let a user click a square, at which point we generate 10 unique positions to place a mine, that are not the starting click.
+This ensures that the first piece that a player picks is not a mine, as that's a bit unfair.

+(TODO: picture of the empty board, with a mouse at position X, Y, clicking)

+At each of these positions we place a "mine".
+This is simply a like button in that square of the board.

+(TODO: picture of the board with a like button in each position)

+We number each square based on how many mines are adjacent.

+(TODO: picture of the board with numbers)

+Then, we cover up the numbered squares with buttons with some code to handle what happens when you click them (reveal itself, etc).

+(TODO: Picture of the squares without like buttons covered up)

+Finally, we cover up the like buttons with elements with special code that mean that clicks get ignored, and instead click below it.

+(TODO: Picture of the final board, with a graphic showing `pointer-events: none;` is applied to the "blanks" above the mines).

+Finito.

 ## How to fix my app!!!
-If you're running a web-app, all you need to do is add these headers, which disable the ability for someone to load your site into an `<iframe>`.
+If you're a developer and run an interactive website, all you need to do is add these headers, which disable the ability for someone to load your site into an `<iframe>`.

 ```
 # xxx: you should already have some csp settings enabled, but having some headers is better than none